 After reading this blog, you’re going to look at HTML in a different light.
 We will dive into fresh concepts surrounding attributes and code cleanliness.
 You will also learn about a hidden tool built into your browser that will allow you to investigate the HTML of other websites.
 But first, let’s proceed with an essential aspect of HTML tags – attributes.

 Attributes are additional properties that provide supplemental information about HTML tags.
 Essentially, they are integral to the significance and functionality of an HTML element.
-An img image tag showcases an appropriate example:
+An img

 <img src="URL HERE" />

-The src attribute is crucial because it tells the HTML tag where to source the image to be displayed.
-Another valid example is an input tag, which by default is set to text input.
-However, by adding a type attribute, it can be adjusted to a submit button form or a number pad input.
+attribute, it can be adjusted to a submit button form or a number pad input.
 Attributes will be vital in your journey as a coder, especially when delving into more interactive languages like JavaScript or Python.
 For the time being, understand how they suture with a tag and always fit within the angle brackets.

-As a note, they must always be AFTER the tag name as well (in this case img).
+As a note, they must always be AFTER the tag name as well (in this case img

 ## Embracing Code Hygiene